WaiHninEaindrarMg/WaiHninEaindrarMg/README.md

 - 🔭 I’m currently studying on **PhD at the University of Miyazaki, Japan**

-- 🌱 I’m currently researching **Cow Detection, Segmemtation and Customize Tracking Algorithm**
+- 🌱 I’m currently researching **Object Detection, Segmemtation , Statistics and Customize Tracking Algorithm**

 - 👨‍💻 All of my projects are available at [https://github.com/WaiHninEaindrarMg](https://github.com/WaiHninEaindrarMg)

-- 💬 Ask me about **Deep Learning , Computer Vison**
+- 💬 Ask me about **Deep Learning , Computer Vision**

 - 📫 How to reach me **waihnineaindrarmg@gmail.com**